 I wanted to pound my head against the wall, but I was afraid I wouldn’t feel a thing if I did.
 It was that kind of evening.
 So I told the Detective the whole story, about the Mortuary Lady, and the County Coroner Lady, and the Sheriff Lady, and the Police Lady, the 9-1-1 call, and my Doctor’s advice, and he took pity on me.
 He called his boss, and she called someone she knew at the Coroners Office.
 In about five minutes she called him back and said OK, Billy could be moved, the doctor could sign off when he returned on Monday.

 So the Detective told me the body could go, and he gave his condolences.
 He was sincere and kind and professional throughout, and I thanked him for that.
 I said I knew he had to do what he had done, and I was glad it was him that had done it.
 When he left I went back inside and called the mortuary.
 Well, that’s not exactly true.
-First I got out Billy’s little bottle and put myself on a morphine drip or two … it was that kind of night.
+First I got out Billy’s little bottle and put myself on a morphine drip or three … it was that kind of night.
 Then I called the mortuary.

 Soon, the folks from the mortuary arrived.
 They brought a gurney.
 The mobile home was tight quarters.
 They had to stand the gurney on end to get it around the hall corners to his bedroom.
 I couldn’t figure out how they would get him out, there was nowhere near enough room.
 They wrapped him in a white shroud and put him on the gurney.
 Then they started lashing him on, with three webbed belts.
 I left the bedroom and sat down in the living room to wait.